fuankarion/Vision17/Lab12-FCN/readme.md

 - Rgb: Color images of 328  horses
 - Figure_ground: Hand labeled segmentation of the horse images.
 There are only two labels: Horse (white), background (black)

+You might ignore the gray images as they have no extra information over the color images.

 ### Deep Learning  Engine
 The baseline code works over the [caffe deep learning library](https://github.com/BVLC/caffe), specifically its python bindings.
 If you need a quick introduction for python you might want to check the resources available on [Laboratory 13](https://github.com/fuankarion/Vision17/tree/master/Lab13-OpticalFLow).
 If you have an Nvidia GPU available it should have at least 2GB Memory, otherwise you will not be able to complete this Lab.